tmtxt/tmtxt.github.com/_posts/2013-11-12-aria2-as-default-download-manager.md

 alias for it in your shell rc file (.bashrc, .zshrc,...).

 {% highlight sh %}
-alias myaria2='aria2c --enable-rpc --rpc-listen-all --save-session=session.txt -isession.txt'
+alias myaria2='aria2c --enable-rpc --rpc-listen-all --save-session=session.txt -isession.txt -x16 -k1M'
 {% endhighlight %}

 This solution still requires you to cd to your download folder manually and